Adamm0355/Roseate-Tern-Age-dependent-Survival-Analysis/README.md

 #      for example: 17-20.
 #      So, these would be averaged and rounded up,
 #      for example: 17+20=37,  37/2=18.5,   rounded up =19.
+#      The specific day was not of importance, as we organised individuals
+#      by the year and month of capture.

 # 3.2) These columns were copy and pasted & then saved as a CVS file,
 #      using "Notepad++"